Fan Fic / Warriors of the World: Soldiers of Fortune

 - Badass Bookworm: Unsurprisingly, given that they are also mercenaries, Emeth, Samaroh and Iruna.
-Their professions require that they read, but when they're out on the field they can hold their ground.
+Their professions require large amounts of reading and knowledge, but when they're out on the field they can hold their ground well enough.

 - Be Careful What You Wish For: An offscreen version.
-Argath granted someone's wish to be a person better than everyone else by taking full control of the person because the Blood Judge's opinion is, technically speaking, the person who's better than everyone else is the Blood Judge himself.
+Argath granted someone's wish to be a person better than everyone else by taking full control of the person because in the Blood Judge's opinion, technically speaking, the person who's better than everyone else is the Blood Judge himself.

-- Big Damn Heroes: Sagna and Edell arrive in the nick of time to save Valkron from joining the portal's destruction at the end.
+- Big Damn Heroes: Sagna and Edell arrive fairly dramatically in the nick of time to save Valkron from joining the portal's destruction at the end.

 Valkron: "Okay?
 Okay?
 That all you can ask?"